ridhwaans/homehost/README.md

 ### Media

-Your media must appear in the locations set by `.env`.
+Your media must appear in the absolute path locations set by `.env`.
 Each media must be in a unique location and cannot share the same directory path(s)

 #### Naming conventions